google/go-cloud/samples/wire/README.md

 thing inside the generated code: it checks the error and returns early if one is present.

+## Changing the Injector Signature

 As another improvement, let's look at how Wire generates code based on the signature of the injector.
 Presently, we have hard-coded the message inside `NewMessage`.
 In practice, it's much nicer to allow callers to change that message however they see fit.
-So let's change `InitializeEvent` to look like this:
+So let's change `InitializeEvent` to look like
+this:

 ``` go
 func InitializeEvent(phrase string) (Event, error) {